Advertisement

 As Spain’s most visited city, this isn’t necessarily a great idea.
 Barcelona is overrun with tourists at this time of year, and this leads to an uptick in the annoyance of locals with boorish visitors, as well as a rise in thefts as a result of the city’s infamous pickpockets.

 Our advice?
-Go in spring or fall.
+Travel in spring or fall.
 You’ll have a much better time for it.

-Barcelona is infamous for pickpockets, and while the truth is that it’s no worse than any other major European city, it always pays to be alert and look after your belongings.
+One of the main things to know before going to Barcelona is that this city is infamous for pickpockets.
+While the truth is that it’s no worse than any other major European city, it always pays to be alert and look after your belongings.

 While we could write an entire article on protecting yourself from pickpockets, the essentials are always the same: keep your valuables either in interior pockets or in a slash-proof travel pack worn on your front (never behind).